 Country: El Salvador

-Project Goal: To provide compassionate and focused pastoral care and accompaniment to incarcerated populations in São Paulo with particular focus placed on women’s issues and empowerment as well as the promotion of restorative justice practices.
+The primary focus of her work in Brazil was to provide compassionate and focused pastoral care and accompaniment to incarcerated populations in São Paulo with particular emphasis placed on women’s issues and empowerment as well as the promotion of restorative justice practices.

-Through collaboration with the Prison Pastoral of the Archdiocese of São Paulo, Becca offers pastoral accompaniment and support each week to incarcerated populations.
-She visits women awaiting trial in a female penitentiary in Franco da Rocha and individuals transferred from prisons throughout the state of São Paulo receiving medical treatment for a wide range of health issues at the Hospital Center of the of the Penitentiary System for the State of São Paulo each week.
+Through collaboration with the Prison Pastoral of the Archdiocese of São Paulo, Becca offered pastoral accompaniment each week to incarcerated populations in Franco da Rocha and the Hospital Center of the Penitentiary System for the State of São Paulo in Carandiru.
 For an overwhelming majority of prisoners, a visit from a Pastoral Carcerária agent might be the only contact they have from outside the prison during the duration of their sentence.

 She also contributed to Projeto Egressas at Instituto Terra, Trabalho, e Cidadania, a Brazilian NGO located in the city center of São Paulo.
 The aim of this project is to decrease recidivism rates through addressing specific reentry issues women face when they leave prison that create barriers to accessing employment, opportunity, and vital legal and social services.
 The Projeto Egressas team works to connect women to various support networks in the city through providing consistent accompaniment to women during this stage of their journey.